sylefeb/Silice/projects/fire-v/doc/flame.md

 The principle is easily illustrated:
 <center><img src="edge-walk-spans.png" width="300px"></center>

 In this Figure, `e0`, `e1`, `e2` are *edge walkers*.
 These are three instances of a same algorithm.
-This algorithm takes as input a current `y` coordinate that is expected to start below the edge and to increment one by one.
-Given a current `y` coordinate the edge walker computes a current position on the edge, or indicates that `y` is above the edge.
+This algorithm takes as input a current `y` coordinate that is expected to start below the triangle and to increment one by one.
+Given a current `y` coordinate the edge walkers compute a current `x` position along the edge, or indicates that `y` is below/above the edge.

 The edge walkers perform computations in fixed point precision.
-They need as input the end point coordinates as well as an increment, which is computed by the CPU and send alongside the triangle coordinates. `x` is updated by this increment every time `y` changes (it is the ratio `x/y`).
+They need as input the end point coordinates as well as an increment, which is computed by the CPU and sent alongside the triangle coordinates. `x` is updated by this increment every time `y` changes (it is the ratio `dx/dy` with `dx` and `dy` the x/y differences in endpoint coordinates, see [flame.c](../smoke/mylibc/flame.c)).

-Now, given a current `y` and the coordinates returned by the edge walkers, we have the endpoints of a *pixel span*: the purple arrow in the picture.
+Now, given a current `y` and the coordinates returned by the edge walkers, we have the endpoints of a *pixel span*: the dark purple arrow in the Figure above (the light purple arrows are those processed before).
 Flame decomposes the span into chunks of 8 bytes (with a write mask) so they can be sent efficiently through the SDRAM controller.
 Flame has its own SDRAM interface, which goes through a memory arbiter between the CPU, Flame and the framebuffer (see the [architecture diagram](wildfire-arch.png)).

 Here is how a span might be decomposed for a chunk size of 4:
 <center><img src="span-chunks.png" width="600px"></center>